 Educating and inspiring

 He and Maria went about this in typically thoughtful style, based around educating and inspiring customers, with an emphasis on caring for the environment.

 Their fundraising is via branded merchandise, including bamboo rolling trays and grinders, rechargeable electric lighters, pocket ashtrays made from recycled plastic and reusable tote bags.
-These are available in the store by donation, with 100 percent of proceeds going to PHS.
+These are available in the store by donation, with proceeds going to PHS.